AriFordsham/GHCWiki/sand-box.md

 # The Sandbox

-reject anyone saying something is/isn't a good design?
+reject anyone saying something is/isn't a good design!

 This is just a page to practice and learn [WikiFormatting](wiki-formatting).